How can Canadian small business owners set up a GRSP or Pension Plan?

 Being fully-fledged pension plans, DCPPs require a plan text and trust agreement.
-Should a DCPP grow in size to reach $3,000,000 in Assets under Management (AUM), yearly audits are required.
-This factor has perhaps restricted the popularity of this plan type among smaller organizations.
 Some employers also prefer to give their employees the options of using the HBP and LLP offered by an RRSP.
 But as mentioned above, RRSP flexibility can undermine the effort to prepare employees for retirement.
 One solution to this dilemma is to supplement a DCPP with a voluntary (only employees contributing) RRSP.

 Defined Benefit Pension Plan (DBPP)

 For the sake of thoroughness, we have included Defined Benefit plans in the mix.
 Without a doubt, DBPPs are the favored choice among employees due to the guaranteed retirement income they offer plan members.
 Rather than relying on the performance of their portfolios, employees in a DBPP would receive monthly payouts for life based on a preset formula.

 Under a DBPP, it falls to the employer to ensure that there are enough funds in the plan to meet the obligations towards retiring employees.
 This substantial fiscal liability was a major factor behind the decline of DB plans over the past thirty years.

 Today, DBPPs have been largely replaced by Defined Contribution plans among all but public sector employers.